steve-martin-at-esure/hello_world/CONTRIBUTING.md

 ## Branching

-The following branching strategy is based on **Git-Flow**, with a few additional steps added to esure a contributor communicates the status of an Agile Story constantly.
-It is recommended that you familiarize yourself with Git-Flow before proceeding.
+The branching strategy used by the Digital Apps team is **Git-Flow**, however the following instructions outline a few additional steps added to help ensure all contributors communicate the status of their progress constantly.
+It is recommended that you familiarize yourself with Git-Flow before proceeding, [try this resource](http://nvie.com/posts/a-successful-git-branching-model/)

 ![Branching Strategy Image](/_docs/imgs/DevFlow@1x.png "Digital Apps Branching Strategy")

-This branching strategy uses GitHub as the communication hub for all developers.
-Developers work locally and push branches to the central repository.

 ### Historical Branches